FizziMilk/KHABSTimetable/Benas/Group Meeting Notes.md

 §  Why do we need to consider risk management?

-There is a degree of uncertainty in every software development project.
-Our timetable system project's success is determined by how well we handle these uncertainties.
+There are uncertainties in every project.
+Our timetable system project's success is influenced by how well we handle these uncertainties.
 The Project management plan needs to use a risk management process which identifies, analyses, evaluates, treats, monitors, records, reports and reviews risks (https://www.engc.org.uk/media/3824/guidance-on-risk.pdf reference)

 For us this process involved analysing deliverables and factors that could significantly affect our project if something were to go wrong.
 These risks could include: